Pandaphobic/node-crypto-tracker/readme.md

-## Node Ticker - Super Simple Node.js Crypto Ticker
+## Node Ticker - Super Simple Node.js Crypto Tracker

-Super simple node.js crypto ticker app made with Express.js and powered by the CoinGecko API.
-Customize the coinsList array in index.js to see the symbol, price and 24hr change for each coin in the list.
+Super simple node.js crypto tracker app powered by CoinGecko and Eth Gas Station APIs.
+Customize the config.toml set the coins you want to see as well as your aave info to see the health factor!

 <p align="center">
 <img src="https://github.com/Pandaphobic/node-crypto-ticker/blob/main/screenshots/example_screenshot.png"